blunge-ai/fluid-workflows/README.md

 in-process loop that calls the individual step functions, or the `JobQueue*` classes which provide a way to run workflows in different processes by scheduling jobs via a queue engine.

-`JobQueueEngine` - interface that allows adapters for multiple queueing engines to be implemented, `BullMqAdapter` - an implementation of `JobQueueEngine` for **BullMq**, `JobQueueWorkflowRunner` - runs/executes workflows using a `JobQueueEngine`, usually in a worker process, `JobQueueWorkflowDispatcher` - dispatches/submits workflows to be run using a `JobQueueEngine`.
+* `JobQueueEngine` - interface that allows adapters for multiple queueing engines to be implemented,
+* `JobQueueWorkflowRunner` - runs/executes workflows using a `JobQueueEngine`, usually in a worker process,
+* `JobQueueWorkflowDispatcher` - dispatches/submits workflows to be run using a `JobQueueEngine`,
+* `BullMqAdapter` - an implementation of `JobQueueEngine` for **BullMq**.

 ## Install